Stack-Up Tolerance Analysis Example

 Identify the target dimension of interest.
 In this case, the clearance between the blocks and the pocket

-Starting from one end of the target dimension, draw vectors through each relevant dimension to create a loop so you reach the other end of the target dimension.
+Starting from one end of the target dimension, draw vectors through each relevant dimension, in order to create a loop so that you reach the other end of the target dimension.
 Assign a number to each vector.

 Convert tolerances to symmetric bilateral (if needed)